Sterile neutrino searches with reactor antineutrinos using coherent neutrino-nucleus scattering experiments: Introduction

-In this context, we have proposed to measure the CE$\nu$NS process using reactor \antinue s in India.
-Although various fundamental physics aspects of neutrino can be studied in the proposed experiment our initial aim is to find out the possible explanation for an anomalous behavior that has been observed in the measurement of the reactor $\antinue$ flux by various reactor groups~\cite{CONNIE:2019xid,Fernandez-Moroni:2020yyl,CONUS:2021dwh}.
-The $\antinue$ flux recalculated precisely by Mueller $et~al.$~\cite{Mueller:2011nm} shows about 6$\%$ deficit in the observed-to-predicted ratio of events at small distance through IBD process, which is known as the ``reactor antineutrino anomaly" (RAA)~\cite{Mention:2011rk}.
+In this context, we propose to measure the CE$\nu$NS process using the reactor \antinue s in India, to address various fundamental physics aspects of neutrino as mentioned earlier.
+The present study focused on investigating the possible explanation for an anomalous behavior found in several SBL reactor experiments that measure the $\antinue$s through the IBD process~\cite{Mention:2011rk}.
+The precise recalculation of the $\antinue$ flux by Mueller $et~al.$~\cite{Mueller:2011nm} and Huber~\cite{Huber:2011wv} shows about 6$\%$ deficit in the observed-to-predicted ratio of events at a short distance through the IBD process, which is known as the ``reactor antineutrino anomaly" (RAA)~\cite{Mention:2011rk}.
 There are two distinct explanations proposed for this discrepancy.
 One of them is the disappearance of \antinue~while propagating from the source to detector due to Active-Sterile Neutrino (ASN) oscillations with the mass square difference $\Delta\mathrm{m^2}\sim$ 1 eV$^2$.

-On the other hand the observed discrepancy is likely to be related to the incorrect prediction of antineutrino flux due to incomplete reactor models or uncertainty in nuclear data.
-The Huber-Muller model utilizes the cumulative $\beta^{-}$-spectra~\cite{VonFeilitzsch:1982jw,Schreckenbach:1985ep,Hahn:1989zr} measured at ILL for conversion to antineutrino spectra~\cite{Mueller:2011nm,Huber:2011wv,Hayes:2016qnu,Huber:2016fkt}.
-Therefore, the related experimental biases may be responsible for the anomaly.
+On the other hand, the observed discrepancy is likely to be related to the inaccuracies in predicting antineutrino flux, stemming from incomplete reactor models or uncertainties in nuclear data.
+The Huber-Muller model utilizes the cumulative $\beta^{-}$-spectra measured at ILL for conversion to antineutrino spectra~\cite{Mueller:2011nm,Huber:2011wv}.
+This suggests that experimental biases, possibly related to these measurements, might account for the anomaly.
 Recent measurements indicate that bias in the prediction of $^{235}$U flux may be the likely cause of RAA~\cite{DayaBay:2017jkb,RENO:2018pwo}.
 The CE$\nu$NS process has an advantage compared to other techniques for finding the possible existence of the sterile neutrino.
 It is a neutral current process in which neutrinos scatter off the nuclei, and are independent of the neutrino flavor.
-Therefore, any finding of an oscillation structure would indicate mixing completely with non-active neutrinos.
-An experiment aiming at the observation of CE$\nu$NS could also measure the neutrino rate independently of the uncertainties of the oscillations among different flavor neutrinos.
+Therefore, any finding of an oscillation structure would signify complete mixing with non-active neutrinos.